sorbet/sorbet/website/docs/error-reference.md

 positional arguments a method has, which keyword arguments it takes, etc.

-Determining the arity of the previous method can sometimes be tricky, especially when the previous method came was defined dynamically by a DSL.
-In these cases, the easiest way to determine a method's arity is to find a place whether that method is **called**, hover over it using Sorbet's [editor integration](vscode.md), and copy the displayed method definition.
+Determining the arity of the previous method can sometimes be tricky, especially when the previous method was defined dynamically by a DSL.
+In these cases, the easiest way to determine a method's arity is to find a place where that method is **called**, hover over it using Sorbet's [editor integration](vscode.md), and copy the displayed method definition.